iceMBD/Workflow-Palo-Alto-Cortex-XDR-Integration-for-IBM-QRadar/README.md

 7- On the Configure the Log Source parameters page, configure the log source parameters and click Configure Protocol Parameters.

-8- On the Configure the protocol parameters page, configure the protocol-specific parameters (cortexxdr_workflow_audit.xml and myworkflow.parameter.values.xml).
+8- On the Configure the protocol parameters page, configure the protocol-specific parameters (cortexxdr_workflow_audit.xml and cortexxdr_workflow.parameter.values.xml).

 9- In the Test protocol parameters window, click Start Test.